Accomplishments achieved to date

 Objective 8: Develop and implement school-wide mechanisms to encourage, recognize, and reward exceptional achievement by SMPH faculty, staff, and learners.

-- The SMPH hosted a workshop open to all UW-Madison faculty interested in competing to become a new Howard Hughes Medical Institute (HHMI) Investigator
+- The SMPH hosted a workshop open to all UW-Madison faculty interested in competing to become a new Howard Hughes Medical Institute (HHMI) Investigator.

 Objective 9: Exploit the recently executed data use agreement between SMPH and UW Health to accelerate basic science discoveries from de-identified patient data.